pvpxan/StreamlineMVVM/README.md

   * `OutputResult[] CopyDirectory(string sourceDirectory, string targetDirectory)`
 * `RegexFunctions`
   * Lots of matching and replacing based on number, special characters, and spacing.
+* `FactoryService`
+  * Pretty new addition with tools to help create robust Window Factory classes.

+# Extention Methods
+`ComboBoxHighlight`
+`CornerRadius`
+`FocusThickness`
+`MouseOverBackground`
+`MouseOverBorder`
+`MouseDownBackground`
+`MouseDownBorder`
+`SelectionActiveBackground`
+`SelectionActiveBorder`
+`SelectionInactiveBackground`
+`SelectionInactiveBorder`
+`CommandParameter`
+`Command`

+# Styles/Templates
+Some of these are a semi work in progress, but all work well when you know how to use them.
+`pack://application:,,,/StreamlineMVVM;component/Templates/ButtonExtended.xaml`
+`pack://application:,,,/StreamlineMVVM;component/Templates/CheckBox.xaml`
+`pack://application:,,,/StreamlineMVVM;component/Templates/FlatComboBox.xaml`
+`pack://application:,,,/StreamlineMVVM;component/Templates/GroupBoxImproved.xaml`
+`pack://application:,,,/StreamlineMVVM;component/Templates/ListViewExtended.xaml`
+`pack://application:,,,/StreamlineMVVM;component/Templates/ListBoxExtended.xaml`
+`pack://application:,,,/StreamlineMVVM;component/Templates/ScrollBarExtended.xaml`

+# DialogBaseWindow
+Generic Window with a bound content presenter.
+When adding a custom dialog control that uses this window, add below to a merged application dictionary.
+NOTE: If you are embedding this library, this XAML code must be loaded AFTER the DLL is loaded or things will not work.

+`<ResourceDictionary>`
+    `<DataTemplate DataType="{x:Type local:YourViewModel}">`
+        `<local:YourControl/>`
+    `</DataTemplate>`
+`</ResourceDictionary>`